SUMMARY Responsive Website Design

 Making an existing Website Responsive

 Ordinarily, if we take on a job, we will give it a complete overhaul.
 We design and build it from scratch.
-We do have exceptions to the rule (for example the Kapama Game Lodge website im the example slideshow above), where if the existing website design is satisfactory, we won't redesign, but will still rebuild the website from scratch to ensure proper coding practice and easier maintenance.
+We do have exceptions to the rule (for example the Clicks website, and the Kapama Game Lodge website in the example slideshow above), where if the existing website design is satisfactory, we won't redesign, but will still rebuild the website from scratch to ensure proper coding practice and easier maintenance.

 Is Responsive Web Design Necessary?